JeffreyRobertLynch/glassbox-xai/README.md

 ---

-## Visual - Basic Mask Output vs Ground Truth Mask
+## Basic Mask Output vs Ground Truth Mask

 **Note**: A single batch featuring mean performance, batch 78, is displayed across all visuals for transparency.
 This batch's performance metrics closely match Model 1's performance on the full 1000 image test set.
 All functions are fully modular and can be passed any model, batch, layer, or XAI technique.
 All outputs generated at time of inference.